tonypdmtr/68hc08/asm8.md

 The above can be used as is, or become inspiration for even better ones.

-My plans are to continually enrich this library not only with my own code by also, _hopefully_, code donated by others.  _I urge anyone interested to donate any non-proprietary, well crafted, and tested libraries and/or applications.
+My plans are to continually enrich this library not only with my own code but also code donated by others, _hopefully_.
+I urge anyone interested to donate any non-proprietary, well crafted, and tested libraries and/or applications.
-Please contact me if you have something to offer._
+Please contact me if you have something to offer.

 I happen to use ASM8 on a daily basis on a great number of applications and libraries written 100% in assembly language (_well over one million lines of